To find out more about adopting or fostering, please read our adoption and foster care pages before contacting us.

-We also like to talk to new adopters about their previous experience and requirements.
+We like to talk to new adopters about their previous experience and requirements.
 Many pigs may be too large for younger children for example.
 Or they may have specific grooming needs, be higher maintenance than others, need more handling, have a tendency to bite (although this is rare, it’s not unheard of so we always advise that pigs like this should have adult owners).
 These factors should all be considered when selecting a guinea pig rather than just going for the cutest.

 Please note that we are not a pet shop, and adopters are only approved after our vetting process.
 Here are just some of our piggies that need new homes.
 We have many, many more….!